python-amazon-mws/python-amazon-mws/docs/source/topics/managingFBAShipments.rst

 <https://docs.developer.amazonservices.com/en_US/fba_inbound/FBAInbound_Overview.html>`_.
 Users should familiarize themselves with this section of the API in MWS documentation before getting started.

-In python-amazon-mws, this API is covered by :py:class:`mws.InboundShipments <mws.apis.inbound_shipments.InboundShipments>`.
+In python-amazon-mws, this API is covered by :py:class:`InboundShipments <mws.InboundShipments>`.

 Basic steps to create a shipment in MWS
 =======================================